 Profile --> Personal Settings.
 For regular users of a site, they will simply access their Member Profile and then select Localization Settings.
 Users who have customized their settings and are logged in will see user messages, dates, and the Control Panel in their chosen language.

 All of our language packs are hosted as repositories on GitHub.
-Depending on the language, some of the language packs have downloads for both EE 1.x and 2.x, and you can find them by checking both the branches and tags.
+Depending on the language, some of the language packs have downloads for multiple versions of ExpressionEngine, and you can find them by checking both the branches and tags.
 For each language pack, we tag the repository with the latest known compatible version of ExpressionEngine, so you’ll see tags like

 1.6.8.
 We also create a